 1 oz lime juice

 Build in a rocks glass, add ice cubes and stir to chill.
 Top with seltzer, stirring and adding ice as needed.
 Garnish with a slice of orange, a cherry and a sprig of mint.

-Jeff "Beachbum" Berry specifies ginger beer in his recipe, but if you have been following along, you know that I am a fan of homemade ingredients.
-One of the most versatile is ginger syrup, so I adapted this recipe assuming you made a batch at one point.
+Jeff “Beachbum” Berry specifies ginger beer in his recipe, but if you have been following along, you know that we appreciate homemade ingredients.
+One of the most versatile is ginger syrup, so we adapted this recipe assuming you made a batch at one point.
 You will also need club soda or carbonated water from a siphon.
-If you don't have the syrup, get some good ginger beer and substitute the ginger syrup and the seltzer with four ounces of ginger beer.
+If you don’t have the syrup, get some good ginger beer and substitute the ginger syrup and the seltzer with four ounces of ginger beer.

 Over the years, some great tiki mugs have been made for this drink.
 We don’t happen to own one right now, but it’s on the list!
 You shouldn’t let glassware stop you from making this though.
 It works just fine in a rocks glass or a double old fashioned.
 If you are a fan of the Moscow Mule or the Dark and Stormy, you need to add this to your rotation.
 It’s basically the same drink with a different base spirit.
 In fact, this is especially fun because it combines both whiskey and gin.
 That said, we don’t think of it as a gin drink at all, and if you are scared of the brown spirit, you are pretty safe here too.
 It’s refreshing with a little bite—just what we need to hang on to that last bit of summer we have left!